fabioseixaslopes/factory-production-schedule/README.md

-## Python project developed for University course on Data Processing Automation
+## Python project developed for course on Data Processing Automation

 ```Factory Production Scheduler for a Cutlery Polishing Scenario```